 Add watermarks to PDF, Office Documents, and common image formats (.jpeg, .png)

-Biometric data, E-Commerce (PCI), Protected Health Information (HIPAA), Social Security Numbers (SSNs).
-Student data that is not designated directory information; other personally identifiable information (PII) such as name, birthdate, address, Eckerd ID, etc. when held in combination in a way that could lead to identity theft or other misuse; certain research (e.g. proprietary or otherwise protected).
+All email communication containing biometric data, E-Commerce (PCI), Protected Health Information (HIPAA), and Social Security Numbers (SSNs) must be encrypted.
+Student data that is not designated directory information, other Personally Identifiable Information (PII) such as names, birthdates, addresses, Eckerd IDs, being leaked may result in identity theft or other misusage of sensitive, personal information. certain research (e.g. proprietary or otherwise protected).
+Please ensure protected data retains its privacy; send all emails containing PII encrypted.

-This name may cause confusion because Eckerd does not approve sending Protected information, described above, using this feature.
+Eckerd College prohibits the use of this feature.
+Please utilize only Virtu encryption, as it is the safest way to communicate sensitive information.
 This feature should only be used to send Operational or Public information as defined in the Information Sensitivity Policy.

 Budget information, personal cell phone numbers, departmental policies and procedures, internal memos, incomplete or unpublished research.